xndrjs/xndrjs/apps/xndr-docs/docs/getting-started/concepts.md

 }
 ```

-**Note**: In this specific case, the manager class could simply accept a `number` parameter in its constructor and use it as a default value.
+**Note**: in this specific case, the manager class could simply accept a `number` parameter in its constructor and use it as a default value.
 However, this is just a toy example.
 The true value of the StatePort pattern, in a real case scenario, lies in its ability to integrate any framework-specific state management (e.g., `useState` in React, signals in Solid, Runes in Svelte) while keeping external classes focused solely on framework-agnostic business logic.
 This design also enables **progressive integration** of `xndr` into your codebase, allowing you to adopt it incrementally without requiring a full rewrite.

 This pattern allows your business logic to work with:
-- **Framework state**: When a StatePort is passed from React (or Solid, Svelte)
+- **Framework state**: when a StatePort is passed from React (or Solid, Svelte)
-- **Standalone state**: When no StatePort is provided, it uses ReactiveValue internally
+- **Standalone state**: when no StatePort is provided, it can instantiate ReactiveValue internally

 The business logic remains completely framework-agnostic while being reactive to framework state when needed.